mannanxanand/bookstore/README.md

 - **Browse Books:** Explore a wide range of books across various categories.
 - **Search & Filter:** Utilize multi-select filters for conditions, price ranges, and categories to find exactly what you're looking for.
 - **Shopping Cart:** Add books to your cart, view cart contents, and proceed to checkout.
-- **Checkout Process:** Secure payment integration with Stripe, including shipping address and detailed payment options.
+- **(PENDING) Checkout Process:** Secure payment integration with Stripe, including shipping address and detailed payment options.

 ### **For Sellers:**
 - **List Books:** Easily list your books with details like title, author, category, condition, and price.